SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Inn at the Presidio: Located in an old U.S. Army barrack building, this is one of the nicest places to stay anywhere.
 You have hiking trails and open spaces all around you, and yet you are close to everything.
 There are only 22 rooms, so you’ll want to plan ahead.
 They offer complimentary breakfasts, an evening wine and cheese happy hour, and a wonderful outdoor deck area.
 42 Moraga Avenue.
 Find rooms and reviews for Inn at the Presidio.

 The Laurel Inn: With a gorgeous view of the city, you will love staying at this boutique hotel.
 One of the many benefits of staying here is they are close to everything while you will still have all the privacy you want.
-The rooms are all gorgeous and they have a fun 3 pm cookie time if you want to relax during the day.
-Another benefit is that they have discounted long-stay rates.
+The rooms are all beautiful and they have a fun 3 pm cookie time if you want to relax during the day.
+Another benefit is that they have discounted longer-stay rates.
 444 Presidio Avenue.
 Visit here to find rooms and book them for your trip.

 Travelodge by Wyndham at the Presidio: If you are looking for a comfortable and inexpensive place to stay, then this might be perfect for you.
 It is just one block from the Lombard Gate and a short drive to the Golden Gate Bridge or Crissy Field.
 Unlike many of the other hotels in San Francisco, it has free parking.
 2755 Lombard Street.
-Find rooms, reviews and book rooms.
+Find rooms, reviews and booking information.

 Baker Beach San Francisco History & Burning Man